Positive-Unlabelled Learning for identifying new candidate Dietary Restriction-related genes among Ageing-related genes: Experimental Setup

-With regard to the classifiers used, since our PU Learning method is classifier-agnostic, we maintain the use of decision tree-based ensemble methods used by previous works; this is to ensure fairness in the comparison of the evaluation.
-Again, we employed the best two classifiers found in \cite{vega2022machine}, CatBoost and Balanced Random Forest: \begin{itemize} \item CatBoost (CAT) \cite{prokhorenkova2018catboost} is a boosting-based ensemble classifier: each base learner is trained sequentially with instance weights determined by the errors of previous base learners in the sequence, progressively reducing the bias in the predictions \cite{buhlmann2012bagging}. \item Balanced Random Forest (BRF) \cite{chen04using} is a bagging-based ensemble classifier: each base learner learns independently using a bootstrap sample of the original data, and the high predictive accuracy is obtained through a reduction in variance of the errors, improving the unstable and inaccurate estimations of the weak base learners in isolation \cite{buhlmann2012bagging}. \end{itemize}
+With regard to the classifiers used, our PU Learning method is classifier-agnostic, but we maintain the use of decision tree-based ensemble methods as done by Magdaleno et al. \mbox{\cite{vega2022machine}}; this is both to ensure fairness in the comparison with \mbox{\cite{vega2022machine}}, and because tree-based ensembles are the State of the Art for tabular data, over options like Logistic Regression, Support Vector Machines or Neural Networks \mbox{\cite{grinsztajn2022tree, shwartz2022tabular}}.
+In particular, we employed CAT and BRF, the two classifiers with highest performance in the state-of-the-art approach for the problem \mbox{\cite{vega2022machine}}: \begin{itemize} \item CatBoost (CAT) \cite{prokhorenkova2018catboost} is a boosting-based ensemble classifier: each base learner is trained sequentially with instance weights determined by the errors of previous base learners in the sequence, progressively reducing the bias in the predictions \cite{buhlmann2012bagging}. \item Balanced Random Forest (BRF) \cite{chen04using} is a bagging-based ensemble classifier: each base learner is trained independently using a bootstrap sample of the original data, and the high predictive accuracy is obtained through a reduction in variance of the errors, improving the unstable and inaccurate estimations of the weak base learners in isolation \cite{buhlmann2012bagging}. \end{itemize}